reckbo/reckbo.github.io/_posts/2015-06-08-set-theory-and-logic.md

         b1 intersect under toset b2
     0 0 0 1 0 0 0 0 0

-More formally, we say the two algebras are isomorphic.
+Formally, the two algebras are said to be isomorphic.